ZJZAC/awesome-deep-model-IP-protection/README.md

 # DNN&nbsp;Verification

 ## Integrity&nbsp;verification
+The user may want to be sure of the provenance fo the model in some security applications or senarios

-1. [Verideep: Verifying integrity of deep neural networks through sensitive-sample fingerprinting](https://arxiv.org/pdf/1808.03277.pdf) | [BibTex](https://scholar.googleusercontent.com/scholar.bib?q=info:n0yJ9gaj-D8J:scholar.google.com/&output=citation&scisdr=CgVHdjFVEIucwu5ZWJk:AAGBfm0AAAAAYG1fQJm71SY1B6hD70mtxJmC4eMJoPTd&scisig=AAGBfm0AAAAAYG1fQA9lDg03bZxSS_EeCYZlws6vGDZz&scisf=4&ct=citation&cd=-1&hl=en): he2018verideep | He et al, 2018.8
+1. [Verideep: Verifying integrity of deep neural networks through sensitive-sample fingerprinting](https://arxiv.org/pdf/1808.03277.pdf) | [BibTex](): he2018verideep | He et al, 2018.8

 2. [Sensitive-Sample Fingerprinting of Deep Neural Networks](https://openaccess.thecvf.com/content_CVPR_2019/papers/He_Sensitive-Sample_Fingerprinting_of_Deep_Neural_Networks_CVPR_2019_paper.pdf): we define Sensitive-Sample fingerprints, which are a small set of human unnoticeable transformed inputs that make the model outputs sensitive to the model’s parameters. | [BibTex](): he2019sensitive | He et al, *CVPR* 2019

 3. [MimosaNet: An Unrobust Neural Network Preventing Model Stealing](https://arxiv.org/pdf/1907.01650.pdf): .
 In this paper, we propose a method for creating an equivalent version of an already trained fully connected deep neural network that can prevent network stealing: namely, it produces the same responses and classification accuracy, but it is extremely sensitive to weight changes.  | [BibTex](): szentannai2019mimosanet | Szentannai et al, 2019.7

-4. [Reversible Watermarking in Deep Convolutional Neural Networks for Integrity Authentication](https://arxiv.org/pdf/2101.04319.pdf) | [BibTex](https://scholar.googleusercontent.com/scholar.bib?q=info:mejXG863kv0J:scholar.google.com/&output=citation&scisdr=CgVHdjFVEIucwu5nWns:AAGBfm0AAAAAYG1hQntz72yIxy1aeAbsu0_JJOcDNwo2&scisig=AAGBfm0AAAAAYG1hQkNzQU_uymoeimEEDB7wDmn9CvtT&scisf=4&ct=citation&cd=-1&hl=en): guan2020reversible | Guan et al, *ACM MM* 2020
+4. [Reversible Watermarking in Deep Convolutional Neural Networks for Integrity Authentication](https://arxiv.org/pdf/2101.04319.pdf): chose the least importante weights as the cover, can reverse the original model performance, can authenticate the integrity | [BibTex](): guan2020reversible | Guan et al, *ACM MM* 2020

-5. [DeepiSign: Invisible Fragile Watermark to Protect the Integrity and Authenticity of CNN](https://arxiv.org/pdf/2101.04319.pdf) | [BibTex](https://scholar.googleusercontent.com/scholar.bib?q=info:YS9AeQMRxtsJ:scholar.google.com/&output=citation&scisdr=CgVHdjFVEIucwu5ZoVQ:AAGBfm0AAAAAYG1fuVSHK4rIk_Zub8cG9ahS_C59dRnm&scisig=AAGBfm0AAAAAYG1fufkzApCPLjNJxAEOfzaBYseV0xFC&scisf=4&ct=citation&cd=-1&hl=en): abuadbba2021deepisign | Abuadbba et al, *SAC* 2021
+5. [DeepiSign: Invisible Fragile Watermark to Protect the Integrity and Authenticity of CNN](https://arxiv.org/pdf/2101.04319.pdf): convert to DCT domain, choose the high frequency to adpot LSB for information hiding | [BibTex](): abuadbba2021deepisign | Abuadbba et al, *SAC* 2021

 ### Generation&nbsp;Verification
 ### Dataset